captn3m0/ifttt-webhook/README.md

     data = JSON.parse(request.body.read) #ruby-sinatra

 #Licence
 Licenced under GPL.
 Some portions of the code are from wordpress itself.
-You should probably host this on your own server, instead of using `ifttt-captnemo.aws.af.cm`.
-I recommend using [appfog](https://appfog.com/) for excellent php hosting.
+You should probably host this on your own server, instead of using `ifttt.captnemoin`.
+I recommend using [Heroku](http://heroku.com) for excellent php hosting. ([Heroku does supports PHP](http://stackoverflow.com/questions/13334052/does-heroku-support-php))

 #Custom Use
 Just clone the git repo to some place, and use that as the wordpress installation location in ifttt.com channel settings.